edorfaus/TC-06-stuff/preprocessor/README.md

 This preprocessor relaxes that by inserting spaces where necessary - both to start the comment at the first "//", and in the middle of any following "//" (turning them into "/ /") to ensure these problems don't occur..

+### Number format unification

+The assembler in Senbir parses numbers in different ways depending on which argument of which instruction that number is for - sometimes it expects raw binary bit strings, sometimes decimal numbers, and somes either can be used, and which it chooses to use depends on things like the number of digits.

+This preprocessor unifies this by specifying a single set of number parsing rules that it uses everywhere, with checks for whether the given value makes sense for that particular parameter.

+Those parsing rules are specified in such a way that code Senbir's assembler already understands should still work fine after being passed through the preprocessor (though it might not _look_ exactly the same).

+The parsing rules are:

+1. If the value starts with `0x` or `0X`, optionally prefixed by `+` or `-`,
+   then parse it as hexadecimal.
+2. If the value starts with `0b` or `0B`, optionally prefixed by `+` or `-`,
+   then parse it as binary with an optional placement extension (see below).
+3. If the value only contains the digits `0` and `1`, and has exactly as many digits (including any leading 0s) as the parameter has bits, then parse it as binary (no placement extension needed, as all the digits are there).
+4. Otherwise, parse it as signed decimal (with the `+` sign being optional).

+Rule 3 requires that we know the bit size of the parameter the value being parsed is for, and generating the proper output so that Senbir's assembler understands it also requires knowing the type of that parameter.

+Combine those requirements, and we also have enough information to validate both that the value of each argument is within the possible range for that parameter, and that the instruction actually has all the required arguments and no extra ones.
+Therefore, those things are also checked, to avoid getting errors in Senbir later.

+It is worth noting that where we have to output an argument as bits, negative values are represented using two's-complement notation, and we accept the full range of both signed and unsigned numbers for the source value.

+#### Binary placement extension

+The placement extension for binary numbers is intended for cases where you don't want to have to specify all the bits of a number, just to determine where in that number the bits you specified will end up.
+So, it only comes into play when you need fewer bits than there are room for in the parameter.

+Let's take DATAC as an example, which takes 32 bits, and say that you have 6 bits of actual data, with the rest being zeroes.

+The first, and most basic, option is to specify all 32 bits, but that requires you to add 26 bits of zeroes to the 6 bits you're actually interested in, which can obscure which bits are actually important.
+However, in return, you can place those bits anywhere in the number.

+Thus, these two are equivalent:
+	DATAC 0b00000000010100001010000000000000
+	DATAC 00000000010100001010000000000000

+The second option is to specify just the bits you actually need, in which case they will be placed in the low bits of the result, with zeroes filling the rest.

+Thus, these two are equivalent:
+	DATAC 0b101101
+	DATAC 00000000000000000000000000101101

+The third option is for when you want the bits to instead be placed in the high bits of the result, with zeroes filling the rest.
+To do this, specify just the bits you actually need, followed by three periods.

+Thus, these two are equivalent:
+	DATAC 0b101101...
+	DATAC 10110100000000000000000000000000

+The fourth and last option is for when you have bits for both the low and high end bits of the result, with zeroes filling the middle.
+To do this, specify the high bits, followed by three periods, followed by the low bits.

+Thus, these two are equivalent:
+	DATAC 0b101...101
+	DATAC 10100000000000000000000000000101

+It is not possible to use more than one set of three periods, as then the parser could not know how many zeroes you intended each place to have.

+### Minor fixes/improvements

+Sometimes, Senbir's assembler allows something it probably shouldn't, or behaves oddly in corner cases or when given unusual code.

+This preprocessor blocks or changes some of those things, to protect the developer and attempt to make the code do what it appears they intended.

+In particular, it:

+- blocks instructions with suffixes (Senbir accepts e.g. MOVIES to mean MOVI).
+- blocks NILLIST with a negative count (Senbir would add one NIL).
+- changes NILLIST 0 into a comment (Senbir would add one NIL).

 ### Overlays